Inotersen PKPD model

 About This Simulator

 This interactive pharmacokinetic simulator for Inotersen allows you to explore concentration-time profiles under different dosing scenarios.
-The underlying Population PK/PD model characterizes the pharmacokinetics of this antisense oligonucleotide (aso).
+The underlying Population PK/PD model characterizes the pharmacokinetics of this antisense oligonucleotide (aso) following subcutaneous administration.

 Use the simulator to visualize key exposure metrics including AUC (area under the curve), Cmax (peak concentration), and Ctrough (trough concentration).
 The pharmacodynamic component links drug exposure to therapeutic or safety endpoints.